 - Have you planned what you’re doing with your spring flowers?
 Get in touch and let us know what you’re planting for the spring.

-- There’s lots of different veg to sow this month in the garden if you want to start your own vegetable patch.
+- There’s lots of different vegetables to sow this month in the garden if you want to start your own vegetable patch.
 Try: carrots, cauliflower, aubergines and cabbages.

 - Here’s something to try – set the water from your boiled food (such as vegetables, noodles and eggs), let it cool down and then use it to water your plants.
 This not only saves on your water bill but also this water includes nutrients which will help the plants to thrive!